Francis George: Catholic organizations

-As archbishop, George was the defacto chancellor of the University of St. Mary of the Lake/Mundelein Seminary in Mundelein, Illinois.
+As archbishop, George was the de facto chancellor of the University of St. Mary of the Lake/Mundelein Seminary in Mundelein, Illinois.
 He served as chancellor from 1997 to 2014 of the Catholic Church Extension Society.
 George served as episcopal liaison to the Catholic Campus Ministry Association executive board and was episcopal moderator for the Ministry of Transportation Chaplains from 2003.
 He also served as episcopal advisor to the Cursillo Movement, Region XII, from 1990 to 1997.
 From 1990 to 2008, George was episcopal moderator and board member of the National Catholic Office for Persons with Disabilities.
 In July 2011, George served as a catechist at the August 2011 World Youth Day celebration in Madrid, Spain.